ducalpha/greenbag/README.md

 Run GreenBag with fixed segment sizes (`-F 1`), each segment is 2048 KB large (`-S 2048`)
 `./gb http://143.248.140.50:8088/files/Gangnam.mp4 -F 1 -S 2048`

+The first argument is the URL to download, and later arguments are options for GreenBag.
+The performance mode (not energy-saving mode) is used by default.

-More options are in [gbsession.c](https://github.com/ducalpha/greenbag/blob/master/src/gbsession.c).
+More options could be found in [gbsession.c](https://github.com/ducalpha/greenbag/blob/master/src/gbsession.c).

 The download time should be faster than when using wget to download over a single link:
 `wget http://server.com/files/1GB`